vanjaoljaca/vanja.oljaca.me/dotplan.md

 *Here is stuff I plan to do soonish or at some point.*

-#### Pseudo-Today

-- Try Midjourney w/ Song lyrics

 #### Current Sprint

 *Launch blog w/ 1 post & announce on @vanjaoljaca*

-* The spacing is all wrong
-* The LLM blog post chat box is ugly

 ------